ksrikarsai/python-mini-projects/area-of-shapes/readme.md

-Area of Shapes Calculator
+# Area of Shapes Calculator

 A simple Python program that calculates the area of different geometric shapes based on user input.
 It supports circle, rectangle, square, and triangle area calculations interactively.

-Concepts Used
+## Concepts Used

-Variables & Data Types
+- Variables & Data Types

-Conditional Statements (if-elif-else)
+- Conditional Statements (if-elif-else)

-User Input Handling
+- User Input Handling

-Basic Arithmetic Operations
+- Basic Arithmetic Operations

-Features
+## Features

-Calculates area for Circle, Rectangle, Square, and Triangle
+- Calculates area for Circle, Rectangle, Square, and Triangle

-Takes dynamic user input
+- Takes dynamic user input

-Provides clear and formatted results

-Handles invalid choices with an error message
+- Performs input validation
+- Interactive console experience

-How to Run
+## How to Run

-Save the file as area_shapes.py
+- Save the file as area_shapes.py

-Run the program using:
+- Run the program using:

-python area_shapes.py
+- python area_shapes.py

-Sample Output
-Area of Shapes
-Enter 1 for Circle, 2 for Rectangle, 3 for Square and 4 for Triangle 1
-Enter radius 5
-The area of circle for given dimension 5 is  78.5